Akilan-R/Akilan-R.github.io/_projects/2_Reproductive_Interference.md

 related_publications: true
 ---

-We developed a mathematical model to understand the ecological Here, we found that the evolution of male discrimination could negatively impact population viability.
+We developed a mathematical model to understand the ecological impacts.
+Here, we found that the evolution of male discrimination could negatively impact population viability.
 Link to the poster presented at ISEB5